 In today’s world where boundaries continue to get smaller, learning a second language is important in maintaining meaningful communications between societies and cultures.
 With over 7,000 languages used all over the world, being committed to the mother tongue makes a person miss out on lots of opportunities where objectives are met and issues are resolved through cross-cultural exchanges that often involve two or more languages.

 With their mental faculties still in development, children are in a prime position to absorb information and learn foreign languages.
 At the same time, advances in technology have removed many of the obstacles that prevent the learning of foreign languages.
 The convenience and availability of mobile applications make it possible for kids to learn anytime, anywhere.
-Moreover, educators have access to more creative means of teaching such as the best Jeopardy Game maker tools, gamification software, and the like.
+Moreover, educators have access to more creative means of teaching such as the best Jeopardy Game maker tools, gamification software, and even any word cloud generator free of charge for kids’ wordplay.

 As seen in the contrast between the U.S. and Europe on how children are exposed to foreign language studies, parental discretion might be needed to ensure that kids take advantage of the development window to learn a lingua franca outside their native tongues.
 The career benefits are already obvious in doing so, but adding a host of physical and mental benefits should help confirm the decision.